Michael Hurst: Stage

+In 2023, he presented his solo show The Golden Ass at several locations around New Zealand.
+At the Stratford Shakespeare Festival in New Zealand in April, he performed The Golden Ass and No Holds Bard.
+In the same year, he directed the play Waiting for Waiting for Godot by Dave Hanson, and directed and starred in King Lear for Auckland Theatre Company.

+Screen

 In 1984, Hurst won the lead role of David Blyth's Death Warmed Up, New Zealand's first splatter movie.
 The plot saw Hurst's character weathering institutionalisation, sundry wackos, and a motorcycle chase in the tunnels below Waiheke Island.
 The film won the grand prize at a fantasy film festival in Paris.
 The same year Hurst began playing drummer Dave Nelson over two series of Heroes, about a band searching for fame.

 Crime thriller Dangerous Orphans (1986) is the first film in which Hurst co-starred with real-life partner Jennifer Ward-Lealand (he had already acted with her on-stage).
 Hurst's role was one of three grown orphans caught up in a mission to one-up various criminal figures; Ward-Lealand played romantic interest to one of the other orphans.
 Hurst would work with Ward-Lealand again on his next three features, 1992's The Footstep Man, 1993's Desperate Remedies and 1999's I'll Make You Happy.

 In 1993, he starred alongside Australian Sophie Lee and Brit Greg Wise in the TV thriller Typhon's People.
 Hurst played a European mystery man uncovering the truth behind corporate genetic meddling.
 The script was by author Margaret Mahy.

 Hurst went on to co-star in Hercules: The Legendary Journeys with Kevin Sorbo, playing sidekick Iolaus to Sorbo's Hercules.

-Hurst made his feature debut as a director with Jubilee (2000), based on the book by Nepi Solomon.
+Hurst made his feature debut as a director with Jubilee (2000), based on the 1994 novel by Nepi Solomon.
 The film stars Cliff Curtis as a kind-hearted procrastinator who gets the chance to prove himself by organising a 75th jubilee.
-Hurst followed Jubilee by directing Love Mussel, a one off satire for television.
-Written by Braindeads Stephen Sinclair and starring Kevin Smith, Love Mussel is a mockumentary about a fictional township which erects a monument to a shellfish with Viagra-like properties.
+Hurst followed Jubilee by directing Love Mussel, a one-off satire for television.
+Written by Stephen Sinclair and starring Kevin Smith, Love Mussel is a mockumentary about a fictional township which erects a monument to a shellfish with Viagra-like properties.

+He plays a lead role of Richard, a baby boomer father, in Zoe Pepper's feature film directorial debut, the dark satirical comedy Birthright, which premiered at Tribeca Film Festival in New York City in June 2025.

+Recognition and awards

 In 2003, Hurst was awarded an Arts Foundation of New Zealand Laureate Award.
 In the 2005 Queen's Birthday Honours, he was appointed an Officer of the New Zealand Order of Merit, for services to film and the theatre.

-In 2015, after runs in New Zealand and at the 2014 Edinburgh Festival Fringe, Hurst directed The Generation of Z: Apocalypse at a purpose-built venue in East London between 4 April 2015 to July 2015.
-Hurst stated, "A lot of the reviews have said 'immersive theatre into overdrive'.
-'Video game, only live.'
-It has those qualities.
-There are choices where the audience can affect the outcome of scenes which is quite a new thing.
-It flows very easily depending on which choice they make."

-In October 2018, he was presented with a Scroll of Honour from the Variety Artists Club of New Zealand for his contribution to New Zealand entertainment.
+In October 2018, Hurst was presented with a Scroll of Honour from the Variety Artists Club of New Zealand for his contribution to New Zealand entertainment.